Psychology

 PS-230 Brain and Behavior

-Prerequisites: PS-101 with a C- or above.
+Prerequisites: PS-101 (Majors must pass with a C- or better).
 Credit will not be granted for both PS 230 and PS 380

 An introduction to the biological basis of behavior.